raiden-network/raiden/docs/api_walkthrough.rst

     GET /api/1/channels/0x2a65aca4d5fc5b5c859090a6c34d164135398226

-This will give you a result similar to those in :ref:`Opening a Channel <opening-a-channel>` that represents the current state of the payment channel.
+This will give us a result similar to those in :ref:`Opening a Channel <opening-a-channel>` that represents the current state of the payment channel.

 We have now registered a new token resulting in a new token network.
 We have opened a channel between two Raiden nodes, and both nodes have deposited to the channel.
 From here on we can start :ref:`transferring tokens <transferring-tokens>` between the two nodes.

 The above is not how a user would normally join an already existing token network.
-It is the manual way to show how you it works under the hood.
+It is the manual way to show how it works under the hood.

 We will take a closer look at how to join already bootstrapped token networks in :ref:`the next scenario <joining-existing-token-network>`.